 Want more time in Ljubljana?
 Secure pre-tour hotel nights through your sales representative.

-Day 2 Hike around Lake Bohinj • Explore the waters by stand-up paddleboard
+Day 2 Hike around Lake Bohinj • Explore the waters by stand-up paddleboard • Join an evening lantern walk

-Warm up for the week with a serene 7.5mi (12km) hike around beautiful Lake Bohinj.
-Our tour leader shares stories from the region, from Zlatorog (the legendary chamois said to guard the mountains) to how local communities live alongside the national park today.
-The trail delivers a changing perspective on Mount Triglav, Slovenia’s highest summit at 9,396ft (2,864m).
+Warm up for the week with a serene 7.5mi (12km) hike around beautiful Lake Bohinj, which should take us three to four hours.
+As we go, our tour leader shares stories from the region, from Zlatorog (the legendary chamois said to guard the mountains) to how local communities live alongside the national park today.

-Day 3 Ride the Bohinj trails • Visit a family-run farm • Join an evening lantern walk
+Day 4 Ride e-bikes around Lake Bohinj • Visit a family-run farm

 Midway through the ride, we pause at a family-run farm, where you’re welcome to join an optional cheese tasting.
 It’s also a chance to hear how alpine dairy traditions shaped life in this corner of the park − a story that comes to life when you meet the people who still practise them.